wp-plugins/standout-css3-buttons/readme.txt

   return $content;
 }`

-This will add a button (with `button-rss` color style) at the end of your content, if you are on a page with a slug named "home".
+This will add a button (with `scss3b-button-rss` color style) at the end of your content, if you are on a page with a slug named "home".
 Always wrap plugin function calls with a `function_exists` check so that your site doesn't go down if the plugin isn't active.

 In short, 'standout-css3-button' is the shortcode and 'scss3button' is the PHP function name.